 What Is Ozempic?

-Ozempic (semaglutide) is a prescription medication designed to work with a healthy diet and exercise to improve blood sugar and lower A1C in adults with type 2 diabetes.
+Ozempic (semaglutide) is a prescription medication and weight loss drug designed to work with a healthy diet and exercise to improve blood sugars and lower A1C in adults with type 2 diabetes.

-Ozempic is a once per week injection with a specific dosage structure over several weeks.
+Ozempic, as an obesity medicine, is a once per week injection (usual low dose start) with a specific dosage structure over several weeks.